 Fallkniven Northern Lights series Odin Bowie is the premier proof of the company’s outstanding track record in knife craftmanship.

-The Fallkniven Odin bowie measures 12 3/4” in length and has a clip point blade that measures 7 7/8” in length with a flat grind and a convex edge.
+The Fallkniven Odin bowie measures 12 3/4” in length and has a clip-point blade that measures 7 7/8” in length with a flat grind and a convex edge.
 It is made from a core of VG-10 stainless steel with a Rockwell Hardness of 59 laminated to two sheets of 420J2 stainless steel (usually hardened 49-53 Rc).

-As a result, VG-10 steel is highly corrosion and abrasion resistant, has an improved, long-term, clean-cutting edge and is highly machineable and is therefore easy to grind.
-But it is such expensive steel that it is usually laminated to a tougher stainless steel such that the VG-10 forms the core of the laminate and the tougher steel forms the outer faces.
-An added advantage of this laminate construction is that you can expect a 20% increase in the steel’s resistance to bending as compared to an ordinary VG10 blade.
-Consequently, due to its exceptional quality, VG-10 is commonly known as V “gold” 10 or V “ken” 10 (“ken” is Japanese for “gold”) because it represents the “Gold Standard” amongst blade steels and is used in many high quality smaller EDC blades.
+As a result, VG-10 steel is highly corrosion and abrasion resistant, has an improved, long-term, clean-cutting edge and is highly machineable, and is therefore easy to grind.
+But it is such expensive steel that it is usually laminated to tougher stainless steel such that the VG-10 forms the core of the laminate and the tougher steel forms the outer faces.
+An added advantage of this laminate construction is that you can expect a 20% increase in the steel’s resistance to bending compared to an ordinary VG10 blade.
+Consequently, due to its exceptional quality, VG-10 is commonly known as V “gold” 10 or V “ken” 10 (“ken” is Japanese for “gold”) because it represents the “Gold Standard” amongst blade steels and is used in much high quality smaller EDC blades.

 Are you looking for a rich and trustworthy resource of expert outdoor tips, gear reviews, and hot survival topics with a heavy emphasis on hunting and fishing?
 Look no further!
 Wilderness Today’s team of dedicated outdoor enthusiasts, veteran hunters, and passionate anglers are here to share their firsthand experience with you.
 With us, there’s no hiking trip too challenging to undertake and no game too sneaky or massive to take down.
 We have some of the best gear recommendations, tactics, and insider advice on the interweb and the utmost respect for nature.